mahdisarbazi/excel-correlation-visualizer/README.md

+# Excel Correlation Visualizer

 An open-source Python tool to visualize correlation matrices from Excel files instantly.
 Perfect for researchers and analysts!

-# Excel Correlation Visualizer

-A Python desktop application that allows users to visualize correlations between numeric variables in Excel files.
-The application provides a simple graphical user interface to select Excel files, preview data, and generate correlation heatmaps and scatter plots.

 ## Features